luajunan/DSA4262-ateam/Training and predicting pipeline/readme.md

 - If entering the correct password throws an error, you are required to create a `Personal Access Token (PAT)`.
 - You can visit https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token for more information on how to create one.

+3. If cloning is successful, the `DSA4262-ateam` folder should be generated in your directory.
+You may use `$ ls` to confirm that the folder is present.

+4. `$ cd DSA4262-ateam/` to enter the folder's directory.

+5. Download the necessary packages listed in `requirements.txt`

+`$ python3 -m pip install -r requirements.txt`

 ## 3. Train a model with your data

+`$ cd Training\ and\ predicting\ pipeline/` to enter the working directory.

 `$ python model_training.py <json_input_path> <info_input_path>`